jundalisay/superb/content/en/maharlika/laws/epira-irr/part-5/rule-29.md

 surveys.

 Section 4.
 Nature of Benefits Provided under E.R.
 1-94.

-(a)
-The Generation Company and/or energy resource developer shall set aside one centavo per kilowatt-hour (P 0.01/kWh) of the total electricity sales as financial benefit of the host communities of such Generation Facility, where applicable.
+(a) The Generation Company and/or energy resource developer shall set aside one centavo per kilowatt-hour (P 0.01/kWh) of the total electricity sales as financial benefit of the host communities of such Generation Facility, where applicable.
-(i)
-For a Generation Facility and/or energy resource located in a non-highly urbanized city, the P 0.01/kWh financial benefit shall be allocated as follows:
+- i) For a Generation Facility and/or energy resource located in a non-highly urbanized city, the P 0.01/kWh financial benefit shall be allocated as follows:
-(1)
-Fifty percent of one centavo per kilowatt-hour (P 0.005/kWh) of the total electricity sales shall be set aside as an electrification fund (EF) to be applied in the following radiating order:
+(1) 50% of 1 centavo per kilowatt-hour (P 0.005/kWh) of the total electricity sales shall be set aside as an electrification fund (EF) to be applied in the following radiating order:
 (a)